wp-plugins/flyzoo/readme.txt

 == Frequently Asked Questions ==

-= Can I test the chat on my localhost =
+= Can I test the chat on my localhost? =

 Yes, but you still need to provide a real url when you sign up.